kristojorg/bp/v1/README.md

 });
 ```

-All Jest matchers are [extensively documented here](http://facebook.github.io/jest/docs/api.html#expect-value).<br>
+All Jest matchers are [extensively documented here](http://facebook.github.io/jest/docs/api.html#expect-value).
-Nevertheless you can use a third-party assertion library like [Chai](http://chaijs.com/) if you want to, as described below.
+Nevertheless you can use a third-party assertion library like Chai if you want to, as described below.

 ### Using Third Party Assertion Libraries